preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 Restore a deleted page
 -------------------------
 To restore a deleted page, do the following.
-Restoring a Page Collection or a Page Type works the same way.
+Restoring a page collection or a page type works the same way.

 Note that when you restore a page, everything that was connected to the page when it was deleted is also restored, could be: sub pages, variations and drafts.